Analysis | Why Hong Kong’s Still Protesting and Where It May Go

 3. What does China say?

-The rhetoric has gotten harsher.
-Yang Guang, spokesman for China’s Hong Kong and Macau Affairs Office, said that “radicals” have committed “serious crimes” and shown signs of “terrorism.”
-The office has ruled out the demand for direct democracy, and steadfastly defended the police and city government.
-Chinese officials and state media also have made charges of foreign interference, describing the U.S. as a “black hand” behind the protests -- a claim the State Department has dismissed as “ridiculous.”
-Chinese officials have warned against challenging the Communist Party’s central authority or the “one country, two systems” principle.
-The People’s Daily, the party’s flagship newspaper, said that Hong Kong’s top priority was to punish criminal acts and restore social order.
 At events in Beijing marking China’s Oct.
 1 National Day, Xi called for stability in Hong Kong and reiterated support for “one country, two systems.”
+That followed weeks of increasingly harsh rhetoric.
+Yang Guang, spokesman for China’s Hong Kong and Macau Affairs Office, has said that “radicals” have committed “serious crimes” and shown signs of “terrorism.”
+The office has ruled out calls for direct democracy and steadfastly defended the police and city government.
+Chinese officials and state media also have made charges of foreign interference, describing the U.S. as a “black hand” behind the protests -- a claim the State Department has dismissed as “ridiculous.”
+Chinese officials have warned against challenging the Communist Party’s central authority.

 4. What does Hong Kong’s government say?

-Lam has accepted blame for the unrest and said withdrawing the extradition bill was “a first step to break the deadlock,” but has resisted other demands.
-She said the rule of law precludes a blanket amnesty -- “You have to take the consequences after breaking the law,” she said at a town-hall style dialogue in September -- and that complaints about police conduct should be handled by an existing commission (United Nations reports have questioned its investigative powers and independence).
-In a televised address on Sept.
-4, Lam said “different constraints and circumstances” prevented her from addressing “all the grievances of people in society.”
-Days earlier, Reuters reported it had obtained a recording from a private meeting in which Lam said she would quit if she could, and that her ability to resolve the crisis is “very limited” because it has become a national security and sovereignty issue for China.
-Lam has denied asking China’s permission to resign.
+When Lam took the extraordinary step of reviving a colonial-era law to ban face masks, she declared “violence is destroying Hong Kong,” but insisted there was no state of emergency.
+She has accepted blame for the unrest and said withdrawing the extradition bill was “a first step to break the deadlock,” but has resisted the other demands.
+She said the rule of law precludes a blanket amnesty -- “You have to take the consequences after breaking the law,” she said at a town hall in September -- and that complaints about police conduct should be handled by an existing commission (United Nations reports have questioned its investigative powers and independence).
+In September, Lam said “different constraints and circumstances” prevented her from addressing “all the grievances of people in society.”
+Days earlier, Reuters reported it had obtained a recording from a private meeting in which Lam said her ability to resolve the crisis is “very limited” because it has become a national security and sovereignty issue for China.

 5. How bad might this get?

 That depends on China.
 Troops from its People’s Liberation Army have been in the city since the 1997 handover, but have played a minimal role.
 Concern has grown that soldiers might be called on to restore order, especially after the garrison posted a video on social media showing Chinese troops practicing riot control.
 The Hong Kong and Macau Affairs Office has not ruled it out.
-For some people, the greatest fears are a crackdown mirroring the one three decades ago on mostly student protesters in Tiananmen Square, and a subsequent U.S. withdrawal of the special status under which the Americans agreed to treat Hong Kong as distinct from China for trade and economic matters.
+For some people, the greatest fears are of a crackdown mirroring the one three decades ago on mostly student protesters in Tiananmen Square, then a withdrawal by the U.S. of the special status under which it agreed to treat Hong Kong as distinct from China for trade and economic matters.
 In the recording obtained by Reuters, Lam said China wasn’t planning to deploy the army because “the price would be too huge to pay.”

 6. Have the protests affected business?